Bluetooth® Hands-Free outline

 EDR/3.0 (conformity)

-Mazda 6 Owners Manual: Jack
+Mazda 6 Owners Manual: Input/turbine speed sensor inspection

-2. Remove the pocket.
+2. Remove the battery and battery tray.